 Are led by a strong R&D team with a proven track record

-Copia invests in technologies that address the key global challenges related to food and agriculture, aiming to reduce the environmental degradation caused by modern agriculture, increase global food security, and promote climate change adaptation and mitigation.
+Copia invests in technologies that address key global challenges related to Agriculture and Food, aiming to reduce the environmental degradation caused by modern agriculture, to increase global food security and safety, and to promote climate change mitigation.

 Reduction of waste in food and agriculture

 Reduction of the negative environmental impact of agriculture on soil, water and air, caused by chemical fertilizers and pesticides

 Advanced human impact on agriculture and food (increase livelihood, employment, nutrition etc.)

 Eyal Cohen, Managing Partner

 Eyal’s expertise and talent for recognizing and exploiting inherent business opportunities as well as his agile project development skills add value to COPIA’s capabilities to transform academic technologies into robust products and solutions.
 As a multidisciplinary manager with more than 20 years of hands-on experience, managing companies, leading local and global sales, business development, strategic planning, project management and marketing of products in industrial and technological markets, Eyal played an active role in bringing new technologies and innovations to fruition in startup and mature companies.